 – In November 2015 and 2016 we organized the Quechua Alliance Faculty and Student Meeting, the first gathering of its type in the United States.
 One of the goals of the event was to promote an open conversation about Native-American languages and their space in academia.
 We also had time for dialogue, lectures, games and songs.

-Promoting a more diverse college experience
+Promoting a more diverse college experience at Penn

 Former Quechua students have received advise and support to created organizations that celebrate and promote Andean Culture on campus: Andean Representation (undergraduates) and Quechua Penn (graduate students).